vluv89/AZ-MultiRegion-Architecture/README.md

 ## About This Project

-This is a **personal / independent cloud engineering project** completed as part of self-directed AZ-104 (Azure Administrator) study.
+This is an **independent cloud engineering project**.
 All resources were provisioned and tested in a personal Azure subscription.
 No production data or employer infrastructure was used.